-Directions: From highway, turn east towards downtown on 4th street, cross tracks, turn right on Pine Ave (later turns into Cokato Road), follow road past Aquatic Center and continue straight as it transitions into residential neighborhood.
+Directions: From the highway, turn east towards downtown on 4th street, cross tracks, turn right on Pine Ave (later turns into Cokato Road), follow the road past Aquatic Center and continue straight as it transitions into a residential neighborhood.
 Watch for blue staging area sign: turn left on Coal Creek Road.
 Follow road for approximately 3.5 kilometers to the staging area (beside rod and gun club).

 Groomed Trail: 16 km from the staging area to cabin.

 Cabin GPS: Lat 49°26’53.95″N Long 114°52’40.91″W

 Terrain Elevation: Staging Area 1083m; Cabin 1773m; Ridge top 2100m.

 Best For: Families, Groups with multiple ability levels, those new to the area

-The groomed Morrissey trail provides access to some of Fernie’s best technical riding areas and the new Wrangler’s Cabin warming shelter completed in summer 2019.
+The groomed Morrissey trail network provides access to some of Fernie’s best intermediate technical riding areas and the new Wrangler’s Cabin warming shelter completed in summer 2019.
 While there are plenty of tempting spots to dip off the trail and explore, most riders will continue South through the open meadow beside the Cabin and head up the pipeline to reach the sub-alpine bowls and scenic ridge known as “the Notch”.
 Riders will need to navigate a few steeper climbs although a groomed ride-around trail is typically built when there is sufficient snowfall later in the season to cover creeks.

 Special Notes – Portion of trail is on privately owned land, watch for snowcats and stay out of private lodge and cat ski areas.